fredcallaway/graphs-in-space/writing/model/model.md

 One possible solution is to only create element to Slot pointers for the most likely Slots.
 Thus, each Node will only know about the e.g. 10 Slots it's most likely to belong to.
 Another option is to point to all Slots, but update weights stochastically as opposed to updating weighted on the filler edge.
 That is, at each occurrence, the Node draws e.g. 10 Slots from its parent-slot distribution and only updates those 10 Slots.
 \end{framed}

-## Comprehension and Learning
+## Parsing and Learning
-In the original U-MILA, learning and comprehension were modeled separately.During the learning phase, the model would search backwards in memory for a newly completed chunk, and then update weights between each newly discovered chunk and the chunks ending immediately before the beginning of the newly discovered chunk.
-Comprehension was simplified into the task of assigning a probability to an utterance.
+In the original U-MILA, learning and parsing were modeled separately.
+During the learning phase, the model would search backwards in memory for a newly completed chunk, and then update weights between each newly discovered chunk and the chunks ending immediately before the beginning of the newly discovered chunk.
+Parsing was thus simplified into the task of assigning a probability to an utterance.
 This was done by summing across all traversals of the Higraph that have the utterance tokens as leaves.

 ### Problems with the original model
 By allowing the model to look far back into memory to create chunks, the original U-MILA sacrifices considerable psychological plausibility.
 Experimental evidence indicates that humans cannot remember the order of even four sounds played in quick succession [@warren69].

-The comprehension model of the original U-MILA (at least as described in the paper) does not constitute a process level analysis, nor does it explicitly relate to existing work in sentence comprehension.
-However, the basic idea of graph traversal can easily be reformulated as bottom up parsing, top down parsing being a relatively simple addition.
-Additionally, the co-occurrence based learning algorithm of U-MILA is straightforward to implement in such a system.
-(In fact, I guess that it would be easier to implement).
+Additionally, the parsing model of the original U-MILA (at least as described in the paper) does not constitute a process level analysis, nor does it explicitly relate to existing work in sentence parsing.
+Furthermore, U-MILA separates parsing from learning, two processes that should happen simultaneously.
+Like all other skills, language is learned by doing.

-### Parsing
+### Parsing in NU-MILA
+NU-MILA's parsing algorithm is inspired by many sources, including phrase structure grammars, tree adjoining grammars... <!-- TODO:  -->

-To the extent that the goal of U-MILA was to assign higher probability to grammatical sentences than ungrammatical sentences, the goal of the new model is to be able to chunk grammatical sentences, but not ungrammatical sentences.
-The model "chunks a sentence" when it is able to incrementally merge the sentence into larger chunks until it creates one chunk for the entire sentence.
+To the extent that the goal of U-MILA was to assign higher probability to grammatical sentences than ungrammatical sentences, the goal of the new model is to be able to fully chunk grammatical sentences, but not ungrammatical sentences.
+The model "fully chunks a sentence" when it is able to incrementally merge the sentence into larger chunks until it creates one chunk for the entire sentence.
 This is analagous to a parser creating a tree for an utterance.
+Depending on the success of the model, we may have to revert to a more standard probability threshold to differentiate grammatical from ungrammatical sentences.

 <!-- Unlike in U-MILA, we require that the model build a structured representation of the sentence.
 This is desirable because it involves restricted access to memory and because itself to incremental semantic processing.

 Unlike some other parsing models, we do not require that the model builds any particular type of structure.
  -->

-The models memory is a weighted set of stacks.
-Stacks contain at most STACK_SIZE elements.
+The parsing algorithm is based on a standard bottom-up context-free parser, with some added constraints to maintain psychological plausibility.
+The basic parsing algorithm is very similar to the standard bottom-up context-free parser.
+However, the interpretation is quite different.
+This

+One possible parse of a sequence of tokens is represented by a _stack_ of nodes.
+In order to model the limited memory of humans, each stack is limited to a certain number of nodes, to be specified by the modeler.
+Thus, a newly instantiated model will only be able to hold 4 tokens in memory at a time.
+However, once the model has learned to combine tokens into chunks, it will be able to hold a longer token sequence in memory because one chunk of 5 tokens only takes one spot in the stack.

 The model has three parsing operations.
 Note that the standard $reduce$ operation has been split into $merge$ and $categorize$.
-The ordering here reflects the order of operation, starting from $categorize$ each time the model progresses.

 - $categorize$ replaces the top element of the stack with a Slot containing the element.
 - $merge$ combines the top two elements of the stack into one Chunk.
 This operation can only occur if there exists a Chunk composed of the top two elements of the stack.
 - $shift$ moves the next incoming Token onto the top of the stack.
 If doing so makes the stack more than STACK_SIZE elements long, the bottom element of the stack is removed.

+The model handles indeterminacy by following a limited set of the most probable parses.
+This is implemented as _beam search_, following Jurafsky [-@jurafsky96].
+The alternative, to follow a single parse and backtrack upon failure [as in @hale11] does not lend itself well to a highly unconstrained, learned grammar. <!-- TODO: incorporate this into next par -->

 There is indeterminacy in both the $merge$ and $categorize$ operations.
 The proposed model handles indeterminacy by using a set of stacks, rather than a single stack, where a stack is an intermediary parsing state.
 The StackSet is weighted, thus it can be viewed as a distribution over stacks.
 To prevent an exponential explosion of stacks, very unlikely parses are pruned from the representation.
 Jurafsky [-@jurafsky96] saw that contained parallel parsing can be modeled as *beam search* and we follow this strategy.
 We may additionally follow his dynamic programming strategy to minimize computation time, but this is not currently part of the cognitive model.

+The algorithm maintains a set of stacks, will be referred to as the _beam_.
+Each stack in the beam can be viewed as a possible parse of some section of the incoming stream of tokens.
+The stack can contain a limited number of nodes.

 Note that the requirement that $merge$ takes two arguments means that trees will have binary branching.
 This is not so much a theoretical claim as much as a implementational requirement.
 If Chunks are created by composition, and only bigram probabilities are tracked, then there is no logical way to create a ternary branching Chunk (that I can come up with anyway).